 In this connection, we reaffirm the right of WTO members to use, to the full, the provisions in the TRIPS Agreement, which provide flexibility for this purpose.

-The policy objective of promoting access to medicine is central of the decision regarding the general level of compensation.
-Compensation rates which undermine access goals are rejected.
+The policy objective of promoting access to medicine is central of the decision regarding the general level of remuneration, and proposals for royalties that undermine access goals should be rejected.